Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsubsection{Knowledge-aware DNS}

 Knowledge-aware DNS dynamically captures the informative samples with their attributes or other relevant features and selects the informative items related to the positive sample as negative samples \cite{C2,C24,C6, E10}.
-These strategies are designed to incorporate task-specific information to intelligently select more relevant and informative negative examples for the specific task.
-In Location Recommendation, users' negatively-preferred locations are mixed with potentially positive ones in $k$ un-visited locations.
+This strategy is designed to incorporate task-specific information to intelligently select more relevant and informative negative examples for the specific task.
+In Location Recommendation, users' negatively-preferred locations are typically mixed with potentially positive ones.
 However, informativeness differs from sample to sample, so treating them equally in optimization is far from optimal.
-GeoSAN \cite{C2} designs geography-aware negative sampler to retrieve some nearest locations to the target location as the location candidates and employ negative sampling based on the uniform distribution or a popularity-based distribution.
-CITING \cite{C6} proposes a time-aware negative sampling strategy to select the tweets that were posted in close temporal proximity to his/her positive tweets as the negative samples in Tweet Recommendation.
+GeoSAN \cite{C2} designs geography-aware negative sampler to retrieve some nearest locations to the target location as candidates and employ negative sampling based on the uniform distribution or a popularity-based distribution.
+CITING \cite{C6} proposes a time-aware negative sampling strategy to select the tweets that were posted in close temporal proximity to his/her positive tweets as negative ones in Tweet Recommendation.
 RPRM \cite{E10} also designs a novel negative sampling strategy to model the agreement of review properties between the users' interacted items and the unseen items.
-To investigate the Debiased Recommendation, FairNeg \cite{C24} dynamically perceives the group-level unfairness based on the performance disparity of different category groups during the training process and adjusts each group's corresponding negative sampling probability, intending to equalize all groups' performance.
+To investigate the Debiased Recommendation, FairNeg \cite{C24} dynamically perceives the group-level unfairness based on their performance disparity during the training process and adjusts each group's corresponding negative sampling probability, intending to equalize all groups' performance.